SanilJ/Game-of-Life-in-CUDA/README.md

 # CMDA-4634-HW

-Code from CMDA 4634: Scalable Scientific Computing
-The class explored CUDA programming for scientific uses.
+Code for CMDA 4634 class which explored CUDA programming for scientific uses with the program being:

-Programs:
-1. game of life in cuda
+1. Game of Life in CUDA
 2. Mandelbrot and Julia Set in CUDA